JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 module for iOS.

 1. In the `sharedLogic/src/iosMain/kotlin/com/jetbrains/spacetutorial` directory, create the `KoinHelper.kt` file.
-2. Add the `KoinHelper` class, which will wrap the `SpaceXSDK` class with a lazy Koin injection:
+2. Add the `KoinHelper` class, which will wrap the `SpaceSDK` class with a lazy Koin injection:

     ```kotlin
     package com.jetbrains.spacetutorial